 Craigslist is free for individual sellers, and eBay is generally cheaper than Amazon or Etsy in terms of seller fees.
 Each site has its pros and cons, and each is best suited to selling certain types of items.

 Before listing anything, you should research prices to make sure the item is worth the time and effort you’ll spend in listing it.
-For books and CDs, be sure to check both Amazon and eBay.
+For books and DVDs, be sure to check both Amazon and eBay.

 If you search online for the best ways to sell your stuff, you’ll find scads of people extolling the benefits of selling through one site or another.
 Keep in mind that these folks likely make a living selling online.
 They probably supplement that income by writing about their online selling experiences.
 Making a living selling stuff online is not the same as selling your own excess stuff.